Nbeast97/XMRig-0-Dev-Fee-/README.md

 # XMRig-0-Dev-Fee-
 You can also mine altcoins with this.
 Everything is set up out of the box for you; you just need to change the wallet address inside the bat file, and that's it.

-You can also mine altcoins with this.
-Everything is set up out of the box for you; you just need to change the wallet address inside the bat file, and that's it.

 Mine Monero (XMR)
 Mine XMR and get paid in Avalanche (AVAX)
 Mine XMR and get paid in Bitcoin (BTC)